Cinnamon and Kale

 Cottage cheese pancakes

-This recipe for cottage cheese pancakes is high in protein and naturally gluten free.
-The pancakes are deliciously light and fluffy, and work well for both sweet and savoury toppings.
-They are an ideal healthy breakfast, which will keep you feeling full for hours.
+This recipe for cottage cheese pancakes is naturally high in protein and gluten-free.
+Healthy protein pancakes made with cottage cheese (no protein powder!) are deliciously light and fluffy, and are an ideal healthy breakfast that will keep you feeling full for hours.

 Print Recipe Pin Recipe